tecladocode/rest-apis-flask-python/docs/docs/05_flask_smorest/05_validation_with_marshmallow/README.md

 ---
-title: The lecture title goes here
-description: A brief description of the lecture goes here.
+title: Validation with marshmallow
+description: We can use the marshmallow library to validate request data from our API clients.
 ---

+# Validation with marshmallow

 - [ ] Set metadata above
 - [ ] Start writing!